j143910/ipriot-car_park-prj/carpark-guide.md

    ```bash
    git push --tags
    ```

+4. Create a Pull request.
+5. Merge your PR.
+6. Delete your-work-branch

 4. Release your code on GitHub.
 You can do this by going to the releases section and selecting "Create a new release".
 Give the release a title ("Project Submission") and description.
 Then click "Publish release".
 Include a screenshot of the release: